-The rest of the day is free for you to embark on some adventure activities, explore the town of Victoria Falls and relax at the hotel pool and bar.
+On the first day of this safari, you can also embark on some optional adventure activities, explore the town of Victoria Falls and relax at the hotel pool and bar.
 This part of the Zambezi River is famous for offering some of the best whitewater rafting in the world, an unforgettable experience!
 Other optional adventures include helicopter and microlight flights over Vic Falls, zip-line rides, trips to Livingstone Island and bungee jumping into Batoka Gorge.

 We overnight in comfortable en-suite rooms at a hotel bordering the Zambezi National Park.

-This budget Chobe & Okavango Delta Accommodated Safari departs from Vic Falls on day two of the safari.
+This budget Botswana Overland Safari departs from Vic Falls on day two of the safari.
 We recommend that you arrive a few days before the tour departs to give you time to explore Vic Falls and participate in some of the numerous adventure activities available.
-Adding a few days stay before the tour gives you extra time to enjoy optional activities such as White Water Rafting, Flights over the Falls, Bungee Jumping, Zambezi Sunset Cruises, Tram & Bridge Tours and Game Viewing and more at Victoria Falls.
+Adding a few days stay before the tour gives you extra time to enjoy optional activities such as White Water Rafting, Flights over the Falls, Bungee Jumping, Zambezi Sunset Cruises, Tram & Bridge Tours, Game Viewing and more at Victoria Falls.

-On day two of our budget safari we leave the magical Victoria Falls behind after breakfast.
-Leaving Zimbabwe behind we cross into neighbouring Botswana, making our way to Kasane.
+On day two of our budget safari, we leave the magical Victoria Falls behind after breakfast.
+Leaving Zimbabwe behind we cross into neighbouring Botswana, driving to Kasane.

 Arriving at our safari camp a few kilometres from Chobe National Park, we have lunch at the safari truck before setting off on a 4x4 game drive (included in the Activity Package).
 Chobe is the second largest national park in Botswana, encompassing diverse habitats from lush plains and wooded grasslands to dense forests and swamps.